 Step 3 – Requirement for satisfying the assumption: For most Profiles it is assumed that the regression slope equals one.
 Then the 95% CI for the slope should be completely contained in the interval 0.95 to 1.05.

+3. Assessing Actors

+<Start by trying to determine which actors/activities are the major contributors of variance>

+First, identify a test dataset for evaluating actors’ precision.
+For example, in the CT Volumetry Profile, a published test-retest dataset of 31 subjects with lung lesions, is described in the Profile, along with directions for obtaining the data.

 Having test-retest is ideal (to have known ground-truth for zero change).
 This can be difficult when dealing with radiation or administered contrast>

 <Cite the test-retest MR Paper>